KVME-TV: MeTV

 KVME-TV became affiliated with MeTV on April 30, 2012, sharing the affiliation with the third digital subchannel of Anaheim-based KDOC-TV (channel 56).
 KVME-TV carried MeTV on their primary digital channel 20 (virtual channel 20.1), which is also available on the DirecTV and Dish Network local packages tier for the Los Angeles market.
-KVME-TV and KDOC-TV marketed the subchannel as "MeTV Hollywood," changing from KDOC's previous brand of "MeTV Los Angeles."
+KVME-TV and KDOC-TV marketed the subchannel as "MeTV Hollywood", changing from KDOC's previous brand of "MeTV Los Angeles".
 Local advertising for MeTV Hollywood was sold by a jointly managed ad sales team for both stations.
-However, KVME-TV's MeTV feed did not carry the full schedule of programming, electing to carry Spanish-language religious and paid programming during the early morning weekday hours of 5 to 8 a.m., preempting regularly-scheduled programming within those hours.
+However, KVME-TV's MeTV feed did not carry the full schedule of programming, electing to carry Spanish-language religious and paid programming during the early morning weekday hours of 5 to 8 a.m., preempting regularly scheduled programming within those hours.
 The MeTV affiliation ended on January 15, 2018.

 Heroes & Icons

 On January 15, 2018, KVME-TV became an affiliate of MeTV's sister network, Heroes & Icons, sharing the affiliation with the fourth digital subchannel of Los Angeles-based KCOP-TV (channel 13).
-Like the previous affiliation with MeTV, KVME-TV's Heroes & Icons feed did not carry the full schedule of programming, electing to carry Spanish-language religious and paid programming during the early morning weekday hours of 7 to 10 a.m., preempting regularly-scheduled programming within those hours.
-On February 28, 2022, subchannel 20.2 was upgraded to 720p high definition, mirroring low-power sister station, KSFV-CD 27.2 in Los Angeles, which also carries Heroes & Icons in HD.
+Like the previous affiliation with MeTV, KVME-TV's Heroes & Icons feed did not carry the full schedule of programming, electing to carry Spanish-language religious and paid programming during the early morning weekday hours of 7 to 10 a.m., preempting regularly scheduled programming within those hours.
+On February 28, 2022, subchannel 20.2 was upgraded to 720p high definition, mirroring low-power sister station, KSFV-CD 27.2 in Los Angeles, which also carried Heroes & Icons in HD.

 Jewelry TV

 In 2020, KVME-TV changed its affiliation from Heroes & Icons to Jewelry Television; the H&I affiliation was moved to the station's second digital subchannel.

+In 2025, KVME-TV added MeTV Toons to its new 20.3 subchannel.
+On September 29, 2025, KVME-TV dropped the H&I feed from 20.2, and became a charter station for the WEST network.
+This change also happened on KVME's satellite feed and on its sister station KSFV-CD 27.2.
+H&I is now no longer available over the air in the Bishop area.
+It is still available in the Los Angeles area on KCOP-TV 13.4 and KAZA-TV 54.5.

+Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: